Inter-Services Public Relations: Principal media network

 On a regular basis, the ISPR releases televised press releases on ongoing military exercises and notifies the civilian media about the strategic arsenal tests.

 Apart from functioning as the public relations body of the armed forces, the ISPR handles exclusive dissemination of information regarding Pakistan's ongoing military contingency operations.

 Media productions

 Since the 1990s, the ISPR has been producing mini-series, drama, and films on military fiction.
 The first ISPR drama was Sunehray Din which was released in 1991.
 Some of the most famous dramas of ISPR include Ehd-e-Wafa, Waar, Shahpar, Ek Thi Marium and Sinf-e-Aahan.
 ISPR also made its first animated series Team Muhafiz in collaboration with Geo Entertainment which broadcast in 2022.
 Apart from dramas, the ISPR has also released many songs with the first one being titled "Rang Layega Shaheedon Ka Lahoo".
 ISPR has also released documentary films with the one being The Glorious Resolve, released in 2018.

+Green Entertainment or Green TV, a Pakistani entertainment television channel, was launched reportedly under the management of the ISPR on July 10, 2023, having begun test broadcasts on 28 April.
+The channel's motto "Kyun Kay Main Green Hoon" (lit.
+'Because I'm Green'), was released as a patriotic song upon its launch.
+Composed by Sahir Ali Bagga, it features several singers including Abida Parveen, Atif Aslam, Rahat Fateh Ali Khan, Shafqat Amanat Ali, Asim Azhar, Gul Panra, Ali Azmat.
+The channel is operated through a registered company called Al-Kamal Media and is licensed by PEMRA.
+The channel has released numerous Pakistani television dramas.
+However, in October 2024, Green Entertainment CEO Fasih Ur Rehman denied any affiliation with the ISPR and said that it was a privately owned business.